marcosps/raw-governor/README.md

 Raw Governor
 ------------

-The code currently does not build in upstream kernels.
-Still WIP.
+The code now can be built on current upstream kernels, and can change the frequency of a cpu by writing to scaling_setspeed sysfs file.